SPC Ryan Wilcox

 Ryan’s future plans include finishing his college degree and establishing a career working with other Veterans.
-Living in a mortgage-free home will allow him to save money toward family vacations and his children’s futures.
+Living in a mortgage-free home will allow him to save money toward his children’s futures.
 He also looks forward to becoming more active in his son’s sporting events and getting back to hunting and camping again.

 Originally from upstate New York, Ryan chose to build his home there to be close to family.